-Most people understand that opioid addiction is very difficult to overcome and the effects of OUD (opioid use disorder) often leave the individual, their loved ones and the community at a lost for what more can be offered to address the immediate and long term challenges.
+Most people understand that opioid use disorder (addiction) is very difficult to overcome.
+The effects often leave the individual, their loved ones and the community looking for help to address the immediate and long term challenges.

-QRT (Quick Response Team) is a collaborative program that joins EMS providers and behavioral specialists to respond back to the opioid use disorder individual within 24 to 72 hours after an overdose to offer training and assistance in getting into rehabilitation programs.
+Quick Response Team (QRT) is a collaborative program that joins Emergency Medical Services (EMS) providers and behavioral specialists to respond back to the opioid use disorder individual within 24 to 72 hours after an overdose to offer training and assistance in getting into rehabilitation programs.

 When EMS crews respond to an acute overdose situation, the administration of naloxone (an narcotic reversal medication) and additional on-scene emergency care can restore breathing and consciousness to the patient.
 While the EMS personnel may have ‘saved’ the patient’s life, the underlying issues of opioid use disorder remain.
 EMS may be called back to the same individual at a later date with a secondary overdose situation.